a-gorman/WarlockGame/README.md

 To run, use `dotnet run` in subfolder corresponding to your operating system (ex.
 WarlockGame.WindowsDX for windows users) or you can ask me for a published .exe (can be self-contained if you don't want to install .net runtime).

+This project is made without the use of AI tools.